Shriram60/TISB-EzBus/README.md

 EzBus is a new and effective way of transport in a smaller area in which a bus or any other means of public transport will move from station to station based on people’s needs and will be more efficient and user-friendly than the current means of public transport.

-Developed in Java using JavaFX by 'ThatOneTeam' - Saahil, Siddharth and Shriram
+Developed in Java using JavaFX by 'ThatOneTeam' - Saahil, Siddharth and Shriram for TISB Hackathon 2.0

 This is a simulation that showcases the idea with a simplified map and assuming equidistant intersections Run the file Visuals